jangasd/StudentPerformanceIndicators/README.md

 ## Problem Definition
 Dropout Prediction: Can we classify students into those likely to drop out vs. those who will continue their education?

-Academic Success Prediction: Can we predict the GPA, graduation likelihood, or other academic success indicators at the end of their course or semester
+Academic Success Prediction: Can we predict the GPA, graduation likelihood, or other academic success indicators at the end of their course or semester?

 ## Models Tested
 1. Linear Regression